Hugbod1/TicTacToe/docs/Developer_manual_hugbod.md

 ##### Source Control Client
 [Github](https://github.com) was used to support our tools, libraries, documentation and everything else related to this project.
 ##### Source code
-The source code, on Gihub, can be found here [Hugboð - TicTacToe](https://github.com/Hugbod1/TicTacToe.git)
+The source code, on Github, can be found here [Hugboð - TicTacToe](https://github.com/Hugbod1/TicTacToe.git)
 ##### Build environment:

-To build the project you will:
+To build the project you will need to:
-- need to install Java 1.8
+- install Java 1.8
-- need a Github account
+- have a Github account
 - install git on the computer

 To install java, type the following into your terminal window: